How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 Many Fake Jordan Stickers Have Darker Colors On Back

-The good thing about authenticating a Jordan Fleer sticker is that most of the fakes are fairly easy to identify and not as good as the #57 Jordan card from the Fleer set.
-One of the most noticeable differences being the colors on the front of the card.
+The good thing about authenticating a Jordan Fleer sticker is that most fakes are fairly easy to identify and are not as good as the #57 Jordan card from the Fleer set.
+One of the most noticeable differences is the colors on the front of the card.

-Based on some fakes I’ve observed, the yellow name plate on the left side of the card is commonly a darker yellow in color.
+Based on some fakes I’ve observed, the yellow nameplate on the left side of the card is typically a darker shade of yellow.

 This is probably the best fake Jordan I’ve come across.
 The front is really hard to distinguish from the real card unless you use a loupe to examine the borders and text, which would show a fuzziness not evident in authentic Jordan Fleer stickers.